Moravia (canton): Demographics

+Moravia had an estimated 59,546 inhabitants in 2022, up from 56,919 at the time of the 2011 census.

+Moravia had a Human Development Index of 0.835 in 2022, the fifth highest in the country.

 Education

 The first school was founded in 1848, called "school for the education of the children of the residents of San Vicente", and was located on the north side of the current San Vicente city park, called Parque de Moravia.
 A charity school was created in 1862, with two sections, one for boys and one for women.

 In 1891, an adobe and brick building was created for the school and this was renamed Escuela Graduada de Varones de San Vicente (Graduate School for Boys of Saint Vincent) in 1893.
 Two years later, the name Graduada de Mujeres de San Vicente (Graduate School of Women of Saint Vincent) was added and these names were maintained until 1932, when the school was renamed again as Escuela Porfirio Brenes Castro, its current name.
 The school Porfirio Brenes Castro now occupies a city block to the south of Parque de Moravia.
+Porfirio Brenes Castro was a teacher who lived 28 June 1877 – 12 December 1914.

 The private school, Saint Francis College, was founded on 23 February 1950, and another school, "Colegio Nuestra Señora de Sión", "Saint Anthony School", "Saint Joseph",Liceo de Moravia, began teaching in March 1966., and Liceo Laboratorio Emma Gamboa.

 Costa Rica's Japanese international school, Escuela Japonesa de San José (サンホセ日本人学校 Sanhose Nihonjin Gakkō), is located in Moravia.